ritika0313/FTPsim_SocketProgramming/README.md

 # FTPsim_SocketProgramming
- FTP functionality simulation using Socket programming
+Simulation of basic functionality of FTP protocol using Socket programming in C programming language (#implemented in 2009 during M.Sc at Institute of Informatics and Communication, University of Delhi)